near/near-cli-rs/docs/NEW_GUIDE_DRAFT.en.md

 - There is no extensions that are installed `by default`
 - `NEAR CLI` Core commands should be usefull for all groups of users
 - Extensions are used by a particular group or several groups of users
-- Extensions are not composable
+- Extensions are not composable (you should not create extensions for extensions).

 Open questions:
-- where to add flags like --verbose, --structured, etc.
+- Where to add flags like --verbose, --structured/json/csv, etc.
-- What about prompts like: `Are you sure that you want to delete the last existing key?`.
-Probably they should be asked after the command is entered.
+- We should add `local-keys` management option.
+Needs to be designed.
+Can live in `manage-account` -> `local-keys` or at the top level of the `NEAR CLI core`.

 Other:
-- interactive mode should look like: "command - description".
+- Interactive mode should look like: "command - description".
 It will help people to learn the commands.